Mesothelioma Gene Therapy

 Inserting Tumor-Suppressing Genes

-The most obvious gene therapy approach is to fix the genetic fault that causes cells to become cancerous in the first place.
+The most obvious gene therapy approach for mesothelioma is to fix the genetic fault that causes cells to become cancerous in the first place.
 To perform this medical feat, however, scientists have to overcome two major challenges.

-First, researchers have not been able to pinpoint a specific gene that can stop the progression of mesothelioma in most patients.
-The likeliest candidates are natural “tumor-suppressing genes” that prevent genetic mutations or ensure mutant cells self-destruct before they grow into tumors.
+They prevent genetic mutations or ensure mutant cells self-destruct before they grow into tumors.
 The p53 gene, the BAP1 gene and microRNA gene 16 have all been studied as genes that may be able to stop the progression of mesothelioma.

 Engineering Viruses to Target Cancer Cells